 The only trouble is Google tends to have some great products, but then cease support for them at relatively short notice.
 That's what happened to its last foray into photos, Picasa.
 Click here

 Though Dropbox is a rather simple cloud-based file storage service, it's particularly good for photos.
-Unfortunately, the free version isn't much use since new users get a paltry 2GB of online storage – that's not going to stretch very far.
+Unfortunately, the free Basic version isn't much use since new users get a paltry 2GB of online storage – that's not going to stretch very far.

 However, it's worth experimenting with if you're the type of photographer who likes to store all of their photos in folders on a computer, and wants to keep it that way.
 Although it's a cloud storage solution, the Dropbox software installed on a desktop or laptop PC or Mac can be used to selectively sync folders.
 Once it's set up, it's simply a case of dragging and dropping photos into a folder that will then automatically sync.
 It's great for syncing files and folders across several computers.
 The Dropbox app can then be used to view your photos on phones and tablets, though it's also got a camera upload option that auto-uploads all photos taken on devices.

-It's limited, and to be much use you'll probably have to spend the UK£6.58/US$9.99 per month for the Plus version's 1TB of storage.
-However, if you want only the safety of a backup without ceding manual control of your photos, Dropbox is a pretty hassle-free solution for laptop/desktop PC/Mac users.
+If you want only the safety of a backup without ceding manual control of your photos, Dropbox is a pretty hassle-free solution for laptop/desktop PC/Mac users.
 Click here

 A portfolio platform will not appeal to photographers who can't bear to delete old silos of Raw files.
 If you're the kind of photographer who likes to keep piles of old images 'just in case', the likes of 500px will only appeal as a way to showcase your very best images.